DFox1997/Tech-Stocks-Database-Management-System/README.md

 ## How to Run
 1. **Prerequisites**:
    - GCC installed on your system or use an online compiler.
+   - MinGW for GCC compiler on Windows (optional but recommended).
+   - Visual Studio Code with C/C++ extensions.
    - Basic understanding of C and command-line tools.

 2. **Clone the Repository**: